partigabor/aromatica-old/database/output/md/fennel_gen.md

 bibFile = "static/files/bibliography.json"
 +++

+The dried fruits of a perennial herb.

+.

-Fennel seeds are ground and used as a spice or as an ingredient of a spice mixture.
+According to WordNet: Fennel seeds are ground and used as a spice or as an ingredient of a spice mixture.

 Fennel (*Foeniculum vulgare* Mill.) is a culinary spice from the *Apiaceae* family,[^powo] originating in the region(s) of MediterraneanIt is used for its fruit, primarily for fish, breads, sausages; colic.
 Its aroma is described as licorice-like, warm, with a heat index of 1.[^ucla_medicinal_2002]

 |English|Arabic|Chinese| Hungarian|
 |-------|------|-------|----------|